 Most flower gardeners are familiar with growing petunias from seed.
-They’re sturdy, reliable flowers for borders, planters and hanging gardens.
-But what about taking petunia cuttings?
+They’re sturdy, reliable flowers for borders, planters, and hanging gardens.
+What about taking petunia cuttings?
 Learn how to start petunias from cuttings to create dozens of new plants that are clones of the original and that will guarantee blooms earlier than any of your neighbors.

 Why Propagate Petunia Cuttings?

 If you want to propagate petunia to grow the same type next year, there are a couple of problems with simply saving the seeds and planting them next year.